Jeffacy99/jeffacy-quotes/README.md

 >QUOTE GENERATOR

 ## PROJECT DESCRIPTION
->This is aNn application to generate quotes.
+>This is an application to generate quotes.

 >The live link to the site;https://jeffacy99.github.io/jeffacy-quotes/